Dennis the Menace and Gnasher: Barrie Appleby (2011–2012)

-Nigel Parkinson & Nigel Auchterlounie (2012–present)
+Nigel Parkinson and Nigel Auchterlounie (2012–present)

 By August 2012, Dennis's 2009 revival was reverted following yet another revival of the comic.
 His illustrations were more in tone with David Parkins' era and he partook in genuine naughtiness and disruption again.
 Nigel Parkinson was named sole official Dennis artist and began the weekly strips while Barrie Appleby returned to Roger the Dodger.
 Like his 2009 revival, Dennis faced several new changes mainly because of a new editor.
 His old behind the nose grin returned and he began to once again refer to himself as a 'menace'.
 His parents had a make-over, so his traditionally balding father now shared his messy spiked hair and his mother was no longer neatly shaped.
 Gnasher also returned to normal.
 A new character called Angel Face was also introduced into the strip, in order to give Dennis more of a rival.

 In honour of the 2012 London Olympic Games, gold medalist Jessica Ennis appeared in a strip, much to public attention.
 Paralympic runner Oscar Pistorius also appeared, with the current editor, Stirling citing that 'When people told Oscar he couldn't be an athlete due to his disability, he ignored them and, in that respect, he's just like Dennis, who never does as he is told.'
 Both strips were extremely well received amongst both the athletes and the public.

-During Series 12 of the BBC's Mock the Week, host Dara Ó Briain, and comedians Hugh Dennis, Andy Parsons and Chris Addison were drawn by Nigel Parkinson in a one-off pic with Dennis, which was shown in the second episode, whilst they and guest comedians were discussing the appearance of Charles, Prince of Wales and Camilla Parker Bowles in The Beano.
-Each celebrity was drawn holding a weapon – Hugh had a peashooter, Chris had a water gun, Dara had a plunger and bow, and Andy had a catapult, and all four were drawn with Dennis's trademark red and black-striped top, shorts, black socks, and brown shoes (except Andy, who had red trainers).
+During Series 12 of the BBC's Mock the Week, host Dara Ó Briain and comedians Hugh Dennis, Andy Parsons and Chris Addison were drawn by Nigel Parkinson in a one-off pic with Dennis, which was shown in the second episode, whilst they and guest comedians were discussing the appearance of Charles III, then Prince of Wales, and Camilla Parker Bowles in The Beano.
+Each celebrity was drawn holding a weapon – Hugh had a peashooter, Chris had a water gun, Dara had a plunger and bow, and Andy had a catapult, and all four were drawn with Dennis's trademark red-and-black striped top, shorts, black socks and brown shoes (except Andy, who had red trainers).

 Beginning in November 2012, Dennis was written by former Dandy writer, Nigel Auchterlounie, who gave Dennis and the other characters wider personalities.
 Auchterlounie's strips have been very well received since taking over the strip.
 Dennis's younger years in Beanotown Preschool were chronicled in a strip called The BamBeanos.